shariqkhalilahmed/BT2PmodExample/README.md

 About
 -----
-The project aims to set an simple example of using the Digilent BT2 Pmod on a Digilent Nexys 4 Video Board.
-It has
+The project aims to set a simple example of using the Digilent BT2 Pmod on a Digilent Nexys 4 Video Board.
+It also features ILA debugging and serial communication verification script.
+See documentation under 'docs' for more details.

 Usage
 -----